sudostake/resources/docs/overview/builder-integration-guide.md

 - Automation: agents/intents monitor deadlines, send reminders, and trigger liquidations.

 ## Observability
-- Subscribe to `EVENT_JSON` namespaces (`sudostake.vault.*`).
+- Subscribe to `EVENT_JSON` namespaces (`sudostake.vault.*`) to follow vault activity.
-- Monitor vault registry updates for new deployments (code-hash registry in M2).
+- Monitor vault registry updates for new deployments once the Milestone 2 code-hash registry ships.
-- Track metrics (vault count, active loans, repayment rates) via NPR trackers.
+- Track metrics such as vault count, active loans, and repayment rates via NPR trackers exposed in the contracts.

 ## Support & Contact
 - hello@sudostake.com for onboarding.